-Column: The ’24 Governor’s race is shaping up
+Column: The ’24 governor’s race is shaping up

 People are also reading…

-Early polling is certainly not reliable, but a December poll among Republicans indicated Robinson had a 60 percent vote to 8 for Folwell.
+Early polling is certainly not reliable, but a December poll among Republicans indicated Robinson had a 60% vote to 8 for Folwell.
 Don’t pay too much attention to this.
 Folwell, a forensic accountant, certainly doesn’t.
-He told The Assembly’s Steve Riley he wasn’t a gambler…not when he ran for school board, for the legislature or when he ran for treasurer.
+He told The Assembly’s Steve Riley he wasn’t a gambler … not when he ran for school board, for the legislature or when he ran for treasurer.
 He doesn’t consider the race for governor a gamble, either.

 Folwell told me his campaign theme was going to be: “The best governor money can’t buy.”